STT-CBS: A Conflict-Based Search Algorithm for Multi-Agent Path Finding with Stochastic Travel Times: Approach

 \section{Approach}

-We consider the stochastic travel time MAPF problem under uncertain travel times.
+Here we formalize the stochastic travel time MAPF problem under consideration.
 As in the deterministic travel time formulation, each agent must move from its initial location to a prescribed final location without collision with other agents.
 The task is to find a solution that minimizes the \emph{expected} total travel time subject to the constraint that the likelihood of collision for each pair of agents at any place in the graph is below some threshold $\epsilon \in [0,1]$.
+While we present the algorithm as an offline planner for clarity, in practice one could re-solve for the agents' trajectories periodically during execution in a receding horizon fashion, in order to incorporate real time knowledge of the agents' locations and delays up to that point.